 AA Class to Master Class 18 Punches

 A Class to AA Class 12 Punches

 B Class to A Class 10 Punches

 C Class to B Class 6 Punches

 D Class to C Class 4 Punches

-E Class to D Class 2 Punches

-Note: Punches must be earned in Shooter's current class in order for them to be used in moving up in class.
+class in order for them to be used in moving up in class.
 A person earning more than the necessary punches to move up in class enters the new class with no punches.